Nerve Pain and Numbness

 Figuring out the cause

 Peripheral neuropathy can cause numbness, tingling, burning and sometimes severe pain.
-It most often occurs in the toes, feet and lower legs, but can also arise in the hands and arms.
+It most often occurs in the toes, feet and lower legs, but can also occur in the hands and arms.
 Normally, both sides of the body are affected.
-It is important to identify the cause so it can be addressed, and your doctor may want to order some tests.
+It is important to identify the cause so that it can be addressed, and your healthcare provider may order some tests.

 Antiretroviral drugs and other causes

-The antiretroviral drugs that were once the most frequent cause of neuropathy in people with HIV — d4T (Zerit), ddC (Hivid), and ddI (Videx EC) — are no longer in common use in Canada.
-Much less commonly, neuropathy can be caused by 3TC (lamivudine, and in Combivir, Kivexa and Trizivir) and T-20 (enfuvirtide, Fuzeon).
-Many other drugs can also cause this condition, so if you begin to develop symptoms of peripheral neuropathy, it is important to discuss with your doctor and pharmacist the possibility that a medication is contributing to the problem.
+The antiretroviral drugs that were once the most frequent cause of neuropathy — d4T (Zerit), ddC (Hivid), and ddI (Videx EC) — are no longer in common use in Canada.
+Much less commonly, neuropathy can be caused by 3TC (lamivudine, and in Combivir, Delstrigo, Dovato, Kivexa, Trizivir and in generic formulations) and T-20 (enfuvirtide, Fuzeon).
+Many other drugs can also cause this condition.
+If you begin to develop symptoms of peripheral neuropathy, it is important to discuss them with your healthcare provider and pharmacist, in case a medication is contributing to the problem.

-There are other factors that can cause or contribute to peripheral neuropathy as well.
-These include diabetes, hypothyroidism, alcohol, cocaine or amphetamine use, vitamin B12 deficiency and HIV itself.
+There are other factors that can also cause or contribute to peripheral neuropathy.
+These include diabetes, hypothyroidism, alcohol, cocaine or amphetamine, and vitamin B12 deficiency, as well as HIV itself.

 Nutrient supplements